Garrett-Productions/awsCloudPract/day1_readme.md

 Examples
 - Gmail is a cloud service
 - Dropbox is a cloud storage service, built on AWS
-- Netflix is built on AWS, video on demand
+- Netflix is built on AWS, video on demand, so is NASA

 Deployment Models of the Cloud